10 Slow Cooker Recipes Perfect for Summer Entertaining

 Chicken Taco Soup

-Here again you might think soup is just too hot for a summer day, but it can be very refreshing and filling without making you fan yourself at the table.
+You might think soup is just too hot for a summer day, but it can be very refreshing and filling without making you fan yourself at the table.
 Plus, you can use cooling toppings like radishes, sour cream, avocado, and fresh corn to keep things light.

 Get the recipe: Slow-Cooker Chicken Taco Soup